ScooloV/bbpedia/docs/death_zone/fabulous_freebooters.md

 **CHARACTERISTIC OPTIONS**

-~~Any Legendary Lineman may improve or reduce any characteristic by up to 2, as follows~~ Any Legendary Lineman may improve or reduce any characteristic as follows.
-Each option may be chosen a maximum of once:
+~~Any Legendary Lineman may improve or reduce any characteristic by up to 2, as follows~~ <span style="color: darkmagenta">Any Legendary Lineman may improve or reduce any characteristic as follows.
+Each option may be chosen a maximum of once:</span>

 * Improve MA by 1 for +20,000 gold pieces.
 * Improve PA by 1 for +30,000 gold pieces.